nopps07/2021D4GC/README.md

 **2. Dataset 3 & 4**
 Dataset 3 provides demographic indicators such as Population (+ growth rate) and GDP per capita, while Dataset 4 shows energy consumption (co2, overall consumption per capita) of the countries.
 The original data are from multiple databases which are internationally recognized, which can be found in the reference page of **[the challenge documentation](https://github.com/nopps07/2021D4GC/blob/main/2021%20D4GC%20Challenge%20Documentation.pdf)**.

-In order to complete these datasets, the following steps were taken:
+In order to complete final ready-to-go datasets, the following steps were taken:
   - Select indicators that are relevant to the topic.
   - Preprocess the data.

-Note that the data preprocessing should normally contain *dealing with missing data* and *normalization*.
-Some countries are more likely to have missing data as they would not have enough data channels to report, whereas most developed countries do not have any missing values.
-In addition, it was crucial to keep in mind that the different units and measurements were utilized as they are from multiple databases.
+Note that the data preprocessing should normally contain *missing data handling* and *normalization*.
+Some countries are more likely to have missing data as they would not have enough data channels to report.
+In addition, it was crucial to keep in mind that the different units and measurements were utilized as the data collectors took dissimilar approaches.
 The latter was clearly managed during the process.
-But, the missing data was not clearly handled in the process due to the following reason:
+But, the missing data handling was not an easy task due to the following reason:
+  - Imbalance between developed & developing countries.
+  	- check
   - We would not exclude countries just because they do not have enough data.
 (Avoiding the case that people only work on developed countries + minimize bias)

 Despite our acceptable intention, it would have created better outcomes if the participants had not had to spend time dealing with missing data.
 Note that **Select & Focus** is always essential in many ways.